Tropical Storm Carrie (1972): Meteorological history

 A low pressure system moving through the Mid-Atlantic states pulled Carrie northwest, back toward the United States East Coast, at an accelerated forward speed.
 Later on September 2, the storm had begun to show signs of reorganization, including an improved appearance on satellite imagery and the development of some thunderstorm activity, although significant reintensification was considered unlikely.
 However, with the advance of a trough embedded in the westerlies, Carrie quickly deepened under the influence of baroclinic processes.
 While the storm's maximum sustained winds increased, it also began to shed its tropical characteristics and resemble an extratropical cyclone.
 Moving once again toward the north-northeast, Carrie was declared extratropical by the National Hurricane Center during the late afternoon on September 2.

 In the official Atlantic Hurricane Database, however, Carrie is listed as a tropical cyclone until 1800 UTC on September 3, at which point it possessed winds of 70 mph and a central barometric pressure of 993 mb.
 As a result, these data are considered representative of the storm's peak intensity.
 Regardless of its status, the storm was a large and intense system as it progressed north and neared New England, generating strong winds and rough surf along the coast.
 Having fully transitioned into an extratropical system, the storm made landfall near Eastport, Maine on September 4 and slowly weakened as it continued north up the Gulf of Saint Lawrence.
 The cyclone fully dissipated on September 6 in the Gulf.

 Preparations and impact

 The pressure gradient between Carrie and the high pressure area to its north produced gusty northeasterly winds, and by extension high seas.
 In response, the National Weather Service issued small craft warnings starting on September 1 and extending from Massachusetts to the Carolinas.
 Gale warnings were posted the next day from southern New Jersey to the coast of central New England, and the small craft warnings were brought north to Maine.

-Ongoing, as well as the threat of continued heavy rainfall necessitated the issuance of flash flood watches throughout eastern Massachusetts, southeastern New Hampshire, and southern and central Maine on September 3.
+On September 3, the threat of continued heavy rainfall necessitated the issuance of flash flood watches throughout eastern Massachusetts, southeastern New Hampshire, and southern and central Maine.
 Due to rough surf, the beach at Virginia Beach, Virginia, was closed to swimmers on August 31.